-Certain disclosures are included in this prospectus, and the bank will agree to certain undertakings as described under "Compliance with the EU Capital Requirements Regulation."
-However, none of COMET, the bank, Capital One Funding, the master trust trustee, the indenture trustee, the owner trustee, or any of the underwriters, or any of their respective affiliates, makes any representation that any such disclosures and undertakings are sufficient for purposes of the EU risk retention rules or that the structure of the notes and the transactions described herein have the features necessary to qualify as an originator's interest as provided in the EU risk retention rules.
+Certain disclosures are included in this prospectus, and the bank is agreeing to certain undertakings as described under "EU Due Diligence and Risk Retention Rules Considerations" in this prospectus.
+However, none of the bank, Capital One Funding, COMT, COMET, the master trust trustee, the owner trustee, the indenture trustee, any of the underwriters, or any of their respective affiliates, makes any representation that any such disclosures and undertakings are sufficient for purposes of the EU due diligence and risk retention rules (including, without limitation, Article 7 of the EU Securitization Regulation) or other provisions of the EU Securitization Regulation, or that the structure of the notes and the transactions described in this prospectus have the features necessary to qualify as an originator's interest in accordance with the EU due diligence and risk retention rules.
 Investors are required to independently assess and determine the sufficiency of such information, and each investor should consult with its own legal, accounting, regulatory and other advisors and/or its regulator to determine the sufficiency of the information set out in this prospectus for the purpose of satisfying applicable requirements.
 These requirements, and any other changes to the regulation or regulatory treatment of securitization transactions or of the notes applicable to particular investors, may negatively impact the regulatory position of those investors.
 In addition, such regulations could have a negative impact on the price and liquidity of the notes in the secondary market.